Burnside problem: Restricted Burnside problem

 Formulated in the 1930s, it asks another, related, question:

 Restricted Burnside problem.
 If it is known that a group G with m generators and exponent n is finite, can one conclude that the order of G is bounded by some constant depending only on m and n?
 Equivalently, are there only finitely many finite groups with m generators of exponent n, up to isomorphism?

+This variant of the Burnside problem can also be stated in terms of category theory: an affirmative answer for all m is equivalent to saying that the category of finite groups of exponent n has all finite limits and colimits.

-This variant of the Burnside problem can also be stated in terms of certain universal groups with m generators and exponent n.
-By basic results of group theory, the intersection of two subgroups of finite index in any group is itself a subgroup of finite index.
-Let M be the intersection of all subgroups of the free Burnside group B(m, n) which have finite index, then M is a normal subgroup of B(m, n) (otherwise, there exists a subgroup g−1Mg with finite index containing elements not in M).
-One can therefore define a group B0(m, n) to be the factor group B(m, n)/M. Every finite group of exponent n with m generators is a homomorphic image of B0(m, n).
+It can also be stated more explicitly in terms of certain universal groups with m generators and exponent n.
+By basic results of group theory, the intersection of two normal subgroups of finite index in any group is itself a normal subgroup of finite index.
+Thus, the intersection M of all the normal subgroups of the free Burnside group B(m, n) which have finite index is a normal subgroup of B(m, n).
+One can therefore define the free restricted Burnside group B0(m, n) to be the quotient group B(m, n)/M. Every finite group of exponent n with m generators is isomorphic to B(m,n)/N where N is a normal subgroup of B(m,n) with finite index.
+Therefore, by the Third Isomorphism Theorem, every finite group of exponent n with m generators is isomorphic to B0(m,n)/(N/M) — in other words, it is a homomorphic image of B0(m, n).

 The restricted Burnside problem then asks whether B0(m, n) is a finite group.